michaelJwilson/surveysim/doc/tutorial.md

 Omit the `--plots` option if you do not have matplotlib installed, in which case the three png files listed above will not be generated.

+The significance of the date 2019-08-28 appearing in the file names above is that this is the nominal start date of the five-year survey.
+This is one of many parameters defined in the [survey configuration](https://github.com/desihub/desisurvey/blob/master/py/desisurvey/data/config.yaml), which is well commented and provides a good overview of the assumptions used when scheduling observations.

 ## Simulate Initial Observing